 A shuddering, from Renneyeh or her first daughter or both.
 A mad heat under the sun.

 The sickle is new, for the full-blown maize.
 Even when us-uns were closest to bein’ like them, when the water an’ the food an’ the marvel things were plenty all over, never were they counting us as we always been counting them.

 The road is eaten up under Nulba’s feet and the blazing sun, the sun which casts the longest shadow.
 It is a languid shadow that moves slowly, sated, and despised all the more because it does not turn around quickly enough.
 Nulba is thick limbs and solid body and the handle of the sickle is all she needs.

 When Nulba returns she plants the sickle beneath the porch and sits down like always.
 After some time Renneyeh backs away from the wall, and, creaking like an old house, she sits by Nulba.

 The first daughter is nowhere to be seen.
 She has gone inside the house.
 Renneyeh knows, and its a heavy knowing that sits between the two of them, who have sat on the porch all these years.

 “Heavy blood crime.
 Hardly no men in Murca anymore.”

 Renneyeh’s voice is scarcely to be heard.
-It can’t be grief and it can’t be peace while shadows are still lying on the field, the first daughter is swelling, and the bones show in Renneyeh’s knees.
+It can’t be grief and it can’t be peace while shadows are still lying on the field, the first daughter is bruised and swelling, and the bones jutting clear under Renneyeh’s skin.
 But it’s something tired-fresh and smoothed in the voice.